jantuomi/riot-vigilante/README.md

 Store all your observables in one place. `Vigilante` consists only of one function, `vigilante.observe(keyword)`, that is used to get an observable from the store.

+For instructions, see the short example below or a full example [here](https://github.com/jantuomi/riot-parcel-example).

 ## Get it

 ```shell